-SOUTH WASHINGTON WATERSHED DISTRICT RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS For The Year Ended December 31, 2010 With Comparative Amounts For The Year Ended December 31, 2009
+SOUTH WASHINGTON WATERSHED DISTRICT RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS For The Year Ended December 31, 2011 With Comparative Amounts For The Year Ended December 31, 2010

-2010 2009 Amounts reported for governmental activities in the statement of activities (Statement 2) are different because: Net changes in fund balances - total governmental funds (Statement 4) (\$1,174,438) \$1,744,044 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
-(31,739) 15,063 Governmental funds report capital outlays as expenditures.
+2011 2010 Amounts reported for governmental activities in the statement of activities (Statement 2) are different because: Net changes in fund balances - total governmental funds (Statement 4) \$4,098,758 (\$1,174,438) Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+(31,722) (31,739) Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which capital outlays exceeded depreciation in the current period.
-(15,908) (15,908) The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+895,570 (15,908) The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net assets.
-This amount is the net effect of these differences in the treatment of long-term debt and related items: Principal retirement 3,195,000 365,000 Amortization of deferred charges (5,236) (5,236) Amortization of bond premium 11,203 11,203 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-50,207 4,344 Change in net assets of governmental activities (Statement 2) \$2,029,089 \$2,118,510
+This amount is the net effect of these differences in the treatment of long-term debt and related items: Issuance of debt (3,945,000) Principal retirement 400,000 3,195,000 Issuance costs deferred and amortized over the life of the debt 70,821 - Premium capitalized and amortized over the life of the debt (36,802) - Amortization of deferred charges (7,616) (5,236) Amortization of bond premium 12,440 11,203 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+(69,789) 50,207 Change in net assets of governmental activities (Statement 2) \$1,386,660 \$2,029,089